Preview: This Easy Cauliflower Potato Salad Recipe Without Mustard substitutes cauliflower for potatoes. Cook the

 That reminds me of my hairdresser who once told me about her own mom’s potato salad.
 She claimed it was made with hot mashed potatoes and served warm.
 She didn’t like it any other way.
 Sounded weird to me because I prefer mine COLD.
 However, I tried it, and it was scrumptious.

 As you can see, tradition is the first hurdle when it comes to substitutions.

-Admittedly, Faux Potato Salad is not going to fool anybody.
+Admittedly, Faux Potato Salad is not going to fool anyone.